Bookmark and Share

 New Caledonia Triathlon

-Established in 1985, the New Caledonia Triathlon is now a major sporting event in the New Caledonian sporting calendar, attended by an excess of 300 athletes from around the world.
-The event takes place in May and there are four categories: elite, adults, teams and children.
-Outside of the race, there are pasta parties and entertainment such as music and dance displays.
+Established in 1985, the New Caledonia Triathlon is a major sporting event, attended by an excess of 300 athletes from around the world.
+The race takes place in May and there are four categories: elite, adults, teams, and children.
+To coincide with the fun, there are pasta parties and entertainment such as music and dance shows.

 Night of the Museums

-In mid-May each year, the museums of New Caledonia open to reveal mysteries and secrets for one night.
-The event takes place across the museums of the island and includes themed tours, special exhibitions, concerts, workshops, competitions and storytelling.
+Each year in mid-May, the museums of New Caledonia open their doors to reveal mysteries and secrets for one night only.
+The event takes place across the island and includes themed tours, special exhibitions, concerts, workshops, competitions, and storytelling.

 Great Lagoon Regatta

-The New Caledonia Great Lagoon Regatta is an international boating event open to all types and sizes of boat.
-Taking place in June each year, the regatta is not only a boating event but a celebration of Melanesian culture and traditions.
-The various stops take place at tropical islets and feature parties with traditional food, music and dancing.
+The New Caledonia Great Lagoon Regatta is an international boating event open to all types and sizes of boats.
+Taking place annually in June, the regatta is a celebration of Melanesian culture and traditions.
+The various stops include tropical islets and feature parties with traditional food, music and dancing.

 Bastille Day

-Bastille Day, held on 14th July each year is a French national holiday and a public holiday in New Caledonia, marked with a French military parade, fireworks, music and dancing.
+Bastille Day, held on July 14th each year is a national holiday in France and New Caledonia, marked with a military parade, fireworks, music, and dancing.

 Nouméa Carnival

-Nouméa holds a carnival in mid-August each year, which is one of the islands largest events, attended by about 15,000.
-There are concerts, music, costumes, dancing and food.
-In the early evening, a grand parade moves from Birhakeim Square through the streets down to the Jules Ferry Quay where the event closes with a fireworks display.
+Nouméa holds a carnival mid-August every year, which is one of the islands largest events attended by about 15,000 people.
+There are concerts, music, costumes, dancing and food and in the early evening, a grand parade moves from Birhakeim Square through the streets to the Jules Ferry Quay where the day ends with a fireworks display.

 Christmas

-Christmas celebrations take place throughout December in New Caledonia, with several Christmas markets, light shows, Christmas trees, children’s activities and, in Nouméa, a Santa’s letterbox in the Place des Cocotiers.
+Christmas celebrations take place throughout December in New Caledonia with several markets, light shows, trees, children’s activities and, in Nouméa, a Santa’s post office in the Place des Cocotiers.
 Christmas Day is a time for family meals and gift-giving.
 Many restaurants will have a special menu for Christmas Eve, often featuring local specialties such as crayfish.